Keto flu sucks. Let’s just be honest about it - but understanding keto flu symptoms and remedies makes all the difference.

 Day 3-7: Sustained Recovery

-- Prioritize sleep - aim for 7-9 hours
+- Prioritize sleep - aim for 7-9 hours.
+Take a nap if you can.

 Specific Symptom Treatments